-End the Overdose Crisis Now!
+End the Overdose Crisis & War on Drugs Now!

-But, when it comes to the overdose crisis ravaging our communities, a powerful few try to distract us from the role they have played in passing failed 'tough on crime' policies, and letting drug corporations flood our communities with painkillers while healthcare lobbyists deny us the treatments and resources we need.
+When it comes to the overdose crisis ravaging our communities, a powerful few try to distract us from the role they have played in passing failed 'tough on crime' policies, and letting drug corporations flood our communities with painkillers while healthcare lobbyists deny us the treatments and resources we need.

 Now is the time to stand up and demand proven solutions from our politicians - like accessible healthcare, life-saving treatments, and harm reduction measures - to stop preventable overdose deaths, and to pull through the crisis by pulling together.